CompVis/taming-transformers/README.md

 streamlit run scripts/sample_conditional.py -- -r logs/2020-11-20T21-45-44_ade20k_transformer/ --ignore_base_data data="{target: main.DataModuleFromConfig, params: {batch_size: 1, validation: {target: taming.data.ade20k.Examples}}}"
 ```

+## Training on custom data

+Training on your own dataset can be beneficial to get better tokens and hence better images for your domain.
+Those are the steps to follow to make this work:
+1. install the repo with `conda env create -f environment.yaml`, `conda activate taming` and `pip install -e .`
+1. put your .jpg files in a folder `your_folder`
+2. create 2 text files a xx_train.txt and xx_test.txt that point to the files in your training and test set respectively (for example `find `pwd`/your_folder -name "*.jpg" > train.txt`)
+3. adapt configs/custom_vqgan.yaml to point to these 2 files
+4. run `python main.py --base configs/custom_vqgan.yaml -t True --gpus 0,1`

 ## Data Preparation

 ### ImageNet